 The Meldahl 2010E Bonds have been designated as BABs.
-AMP expects to receive a cash subsidy payment from the United States Treasury over the term of the bonds equal to 35% of the interest payable on each interest payment date for the Meldahl 2010E Bonds.
+AMP expects to receive a 35% federal subsidy on or about each interest payment date for the Meldahl 2010E Bonds.
 These BABs are subject to the same terms and covenants as the PSEC 2009C Bonds.